Tuition Exchange Program

-1. By December 1, the Creighton University employee submits the Tuition Exchange application to the Registrar's Office (Creighton Hall 226).
+- By December 1, the Creighton University employee submits the online Tuition Exchange application.
+Applications will be made available on or around September 1.

-2. After December 1 and after the parents' eligibility is confirmed with Human Resources, all applicants for Tuition Exchange will be reviewed and selected for certification, based on years of service and previous use of benefit.
-Certification of Tuition Exchange eligibility for the selected students is sent to the Tuition Exchange Liaison of the college(s) the student is interested.
+- After December 1, and after the parent's eligibility is confirmed, all applicants for Tuition Exchange will be reviewed and selected for certification, based on years of service and previous use of benefit.
+Certification of Tuition Exchange eligibility for the selected students is sent to the Tuition Exchange Liaison of the college(s) the student is interested in.
 Certification only means the student is eligible for a Tuition Exchange award; it is not a guarantee of an award.

-5. Once a Tuition Exchange award is accepted, the employee should notify the Registrar's Office to say which school the student will be attending.
+- Once a Tuition Exchange award is accepted, the employee should notify Human Resources to indicate which school the student will be attending.
 An annual $35 fee is due to Creighton University for participation in this program.

-6. Every year the student is in the Tuition Exchange program, the employee must request to be re-certified by completing the Tuition Exchange Application for Renewal.
+- Every year the student is in the Tuition Exchange program, the employee must request to be re-certified by completing the online Tuition Exchange Application for Renewal.
 The annual $35 participation fee is due to Creighton University.